VisTrails/VisTrails/doc/usersguide/packages.rst

    :align: center
    :width: 2in

-The moduleColor parameter must be a tuple of three floats between 0 and 1 that specify RGB colors for the module background, while moduleFringe is a list of pairs of floats that specify points as they go around a side of the module (the same one is used to go from the top-right corner to bottom-right corner, and from the bottom-left corner to the top-left one.
+The :py:attr:`.ModuleSettings.color` parameter must be a tuple of three floats between 0 and 1 that specify RGB colors for the module background, while :py:attr:`.ModuleSettings.fringe` is a list of pairs of floats that specify points as they go around a side of the module (the same one is used to go from the top-right corner to bottom-right corner, and from the bottom-left corner to the top-left one.
 If this is not enough, let the developers know!)

 Alternatively, you may use different fringes for the left and right borders:

 .. code-block:: python

    class FancyModule3(Module):
-       _settings = ModuleSettings(moduleColor=(1.0,0.8,0.6),
+       _settings = ModuleSettings(color=(1.0,0.8,0.6),
-                                  moduleLeftFringe=[(0.0, 0.0),
+                                  left_fringe=[(0.0, 0.0),
                                                (-0.2, 0.0),
                                                (0.0, 1.0)],
-                                  moduleRightFringe=[(0.0, 0.0),
+                                  right_fringe=[(0.0, 0.0),
                                                 (0.2, 1.0),
                                                 (0.0, 1.0)])

 .. figure:: figures/packages/fancy_module3.png
    :align: center